Mastering Search Intent for Effective Lead Generation in SEO

 How to Determine Search Intent

-Before we get into the actual optimization process, we need to talk about how search intent is established in practice.
+Before we discuss the actual optimization process, we need to discuss how search intent is established in practice.

 It comprises three fundamental steps: